 Greece is gorgeous!
 With a diverse range of Greek destinations on the palate, all tastes will be catered for – from serious clubbers to history buffs.
 You will rarely find a Greek panorama you won’t love.
 But, that being said, there are some which are particularly dazzling.

 Out of the countless breath-taking historical sites in Greece this is considered to be the most important surviving embodiment of Classical Greece.
-It is the excellent and harmonious ancient Greek temple, built to honor Athena, the patron goddess of Athens.
+It is an excellent and harmonious ancient Greek temple, built to honor Athena, the patron goddess of Athens.
 It is undisputedly most closely associated with the city of Athens, a true symbol of ancient Greek culture and its universal values.

-Undoubtedly one of the most beautiful and romantic islands in the world, Santorini is perfect with its sensational sunsets, traditional whitewashed houses and the breathtaking sights of the ocean.
-The iconic little town Oia is definitely a must-visit.
+Undoubtedly one of the most beautiful and romantic islands in the world, Santorini is perfect with its sensational sunsets, traditional whitewashed houses, and the breathtaking sights of the ocean.
+The iconic little town Oia is a must-visit.
 Every postcard shop in Greece will have photographs of Santorini and once you visit you’ll be left in no doubt.

 The Temple of Poseidon in Cape Sounion

 Take your postcard-perfect snaps of Temple of Poseidon on a scenic afternoon trip from Athens complete with stunning sunset views and world-class Greek ruins.
 The temple with its magnificent view of the Aegean Sea is the perfect place for the cleansing of the mind and spirit along with being thrilling to the soul and heart.
 Don’t miss it!
 Cheap car hire in Greece might be a good option, as it’s an easy and beautiful drive on good roads.